cloud-sergio/appsec-test/README.md

 Example 2:
-// Added Try Catch to minimize risk from user input
+// Added Try Catch to minimize risk of errors from user input
 	try{
 		BufferedReader br = new BufferedReader(new InputStreamReader(System.in));
 		String s = br.readLine(); //VIOLATION,